lionelsaxer/Jobs_Data_Analysis_Project/README.md

 Here's how I approached each question:

 ### 1. Average Salary
-To obtain the average salaries for Business Analysts, Data Analysts, and Data Scientists, I filtered the data to only include Business Analysts, Data Analysts, and Data Scientists.
-Moreover, I excluded remote jobs and focused on full-time jobs.
+To obtain the average salaries for Business Analysts, Data Analysts, and Data Scientists, I filter the data to only include Business Analysts, Data Analysts, and Data Scientists.
+Moreover, I exclude remote jobs and focus on full-time jobs.

 ```sql
 -- Let's have a look at the different job titles in the data set.